- Bizfile is ACRA’s online portal for registering, filing and buying business information in Singapore.

 5. Choose shareholders and share capital

-Shareholders on the other side, can be from anywhere in the world.
+Shareholders, on the other hand, can be from anywhere in the world.
 They can participate in meetings, amend company rules, elect directors, and propose changes to the business.

 Before incorporating, you’ll need to decide on the type of shares for your company: